monleon96/kika/docs/source/user_guide/tutorials/mctal_files.rst

 Converting to DataFrame
 -----------------------

-For more advanced data analysis, MCNPy allows you to convert tally data to pandas DataFrames:
+For more advanced data analysis, KIKA allows you to convert tally data to pandas DataFrames:

 .. code-block:: python